Spring 2023 Managerial Skills

-The IPMA Managerial Skills Seminar is designed to develop and refine practical managerial skills involved in the supervision of paralegals, litigation support, docket, technology, and other legal practice support professionals.
-This full-day program is the first and only seminar designed by and for active practice support managers and presented by IPMA members.
+The IPMA Managerial Skills Seminar is designed to develop and refine practical managerial skills involved in the supervision of paralegals, law clerks, litigation support, docket, technology, and other legal-related positions.
+This eight hour program is the first and only seminar designed by and for active managers in law firms, corporate legal departments, and government, judicial, and legal agencies and presented by IPMA members.

 Continuous Self Improvement